Paul Grosjean

-Born in Uccle, Grosjean studied at St Michael College, Brussels before becoming a Jesuit priest in 1917.
+Born in Uccle, Grosjean studied at St Michael College, Brussels before becoming a Jesuit novice in 1917.
 He was selected by Hippolyte Delehaye to become a Bollandist, studied at the University of Oxford, returned to Belgium for his military service, then studied in Dublin.
-He then returned to St Michael College, where he spent the remainder of his career, preparing a number of lives of Celtic saints.
+Ordained a priest in 1932, he returned to St Michael College, where he spent the remainder of his career, preparing a number of biographies of Celtic saints.
+He mastered Celtic and Latin, in addition to several modern languages.

 He was elected a Corresponding Fellow of the British Academy in 1950.